 A Pikler Triangle comes down to two main pieces- a triangular ladder and a climbing wall.

-We’ll put the full step by step instructions and cuts in the how-to card at the bottom of this post that you can print out and use to build your own!
+We'll put the full step by step instructions and cuts in the how-to card at the bottom of this post that you can use to build your own!
+Or you can buy the full plans with diagrams here!

 We also like the version done by Wicked Maker and used inspiration from that, but tweaked it to our own specs and preferences.